 We are committed to sharing the rural story in a way that affects positive changes within our communities, towns, organizations, and state capital.
 Every decision we make considers how to strengthen and amplify the rural voice.

-We engage community members, leaders, and policy makers to effect transformative change that improves the health equity of those living in rural south Arkansas.
+We engage community members, leaders, and policy makers to effect transformative change that improves the health equity of those living in rural Arkansas.

 Every day, ARHP hospital members work tirelessly on behalf of the communities they serve.
 At times, this means that hospital administrators must play the role of content expert and advocate as they inform legislators on critical issues and policies impacting rural health.